Ashwin-Nikam/SmartCar-API/README.md

 # SmartCar-API
-Restful API for SmartCar which makes HTTP requests to the GM API and returns the information into a cleaner format.
+Restful API for SmartCar which makes HTTP requests to the GM API and returns the information in a cleaner format.

 ## Initial Setup
 * Make sure you have python 3 or a higher version installed.